Surfactant Therapy

 Patient Monitoring and Management in Surfactant Therapy

-• Continuous Oxygen Monitoring: Ensures that the infant maintains adequate oxygen levels during and after the administration of surfactant.
+• Continuous Oxygen Monitoring: Ensures adequate oxygenation during and after surfactant therapy in neonates.pl

 • Blood Gas Analysis: Regular monitoring of blood gases to assess the effectiveness of the therapy and adjust ventilator settings as needed.